 EDT launched the Sauvage range.
 Dior’s perfumer-creator Francois Demachy stated that, when dreaming up Sauvage, he was inspired by the allure of wild, wide-open spaces, bearing both nobility and rawness.
 He aimed to create a fragrance that embodied these qualities.

-You can purchase a bottle of Dior Sauvage Eau de Toilette from Amazon.com.
+You can purchase a bottle of Dior Sauvage Eau de Toilette from sephora.com.
 It exudes a sense of citrusy freshness combined with musky masculinity.
 You’ll be sure to garner compliments and attention with this distinctive, recognizable aroma.

 Sauvage EDT Top, Middle, and Base Notes